-The first idea to make a tweeter with a membrane of pure diamond came to me 1999 after reading a short note in Scientific American that a group around the physicist Prof. Dr. Peter Koidl had succeded in making plain disks of artificial CVD diamond.
-Peter Koidl at this time was the head of the Fraunhofer IAF in Freiburg, Germany and the diamond disks had been invented for military purposes, in this case as protecting windows for outer space infra-red cameras.
+The inspiration to create a tweeter with a pure diamond membrane came to CEO Adrian Bankewitz in 1999, after reading an article in Scientific American about a group around the physicist Prof. Dr. Peter Koidl that had succeeded in making plain disks of artificial CVD diamond.

 You can see the measurements of the first prototype in the diagram below.
-This is by the way a reproducible, real-world measurement and not the so often smoothed and photoshoped curve that is used for advertising.
+This is by the way a reproducible, real-world measurement and not the smoothed and photoshoped curve that is often seen in advertising.

 You can see that SPL (red curve) shows a pretty smooth plateau from 2 kHz to 20 kHz with a slight drop of 3.5 dB per octave above 12 kHz which is predicted by simulation.
 The peak at 72 kHz is the cone breakup, above that frequency, the SPL drops rapidly to the end of the measuring range at 115 kHz.
 We know from other measurements that the frequency range of our 20mm diamond tweeter ends at approximately 130 kHz.